& Culture Reporting Program

 At a time when digital technology is changing how art is made, distributed, and covered, journalists have never been more important in chronicling culture.
 And there’s no better place to study arts journalism than in New York City.

 In the Arts and Culture Reporting Program, the five boroughs serve as our classroom.
 Students learn how cultural institutions work.
-They analyze the economics of the culture industry.
+They analyze the economics of the entertainment industry.
 They explore contemporary and historical issues such as copyright, censorship, and branding that provide context for reported stories.
-They write reviews and critical essays, study critics from Walter Benjamin to Anthony Lane, and explore the aesthetic and ethical considerations that make for fair and informed critiques.
+They write reviews and critical essays, study critics from Roland Barthes to Wesley Morris, and explore the aesthetic and ethical considerations that make for fair and informed critiques.

 Because our courses focus on both crafting and placing pieces, students leave the program with the professional reels or portfolios they need to get hired.
-Our graduates have found jobs as writers, editors, and producers at publications including The Wall Street Journal, The L Magazine, The New York Daily News, and AOL’s Stylelist.com.
-Student internships have led to jobs at Sports Illustrated and The New York Times, among others.
+Our graduates have found jobs as writers, editors, videographers, and producers internationally, at news organizations from The Wichita Eagle to The Wall Street Journal’s Hong Kong bureau.
+Student internships have led to jobs at Sports Illustrated, ABC News, and Marie Claire, among others.

 “At the J-School, I learned not only to tell a great story, but to tell it on various platforms,” says 2009 Arts and Culture alumna Maya Pope-Chappell, an assistant web producer at The Wall Street Journal.
 “At work, we must be able to pitch stories that work in multiple ways.
 The J-School also helped me to make lasting and beneficial connections with other journalists.”